code-schreiber/NoisePercolator/README.md

   <img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' width='200'/>
  </a>
 </p>

-How much is your time worth? ⏰🕰⌚⏲⏳⌛
+How much is your time worth? ⏳

-A simple SMS filter 💬📨📮
+A simple sms spam filter 📨

+How it works
+This app is designed do be as simple as possible.
+When an sms arrives it shows a notification unless it thinks it is a spam sms.
+This way, you can continue using your preferred sms app.

 This app is
 [![Open Source Love svg3](https://badges.frapsoft.com/os/v3/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)